The Case for Resistance

 Debunk Liberal Narratives

-Liberals who chanted “No one is above the law” during the first Trump administration must recognize that, with the Supreme Court and much of the judiciary under his control, it no longer makes sense to look to the courts to restrain him.
+Liberals who chanted “No one is above the law” during the first Trump administration must recognize that, with the Supreme Court and much of the judiciary under his control, it no longer makes sense to count on the courts to restrain him.
 The same goes for the federal investigations in which Democrats invested so much hope.
 This should be a teachable moment for them: if they are sincere, they will have to get involved with grassroots forms of direct action.

 Liberals must stop thinking about the government as representing what is best within humanity.
 It has become eminently clear that capitalism and the state are elevating the worst elements of humanity to positions of authority.
 This is not an accident, but the structural consequence of the systems that distribute power.
 To navigate the ongoing Trump era, we will need to share a thoroughgoing analysis of these systems.